 I did this for ten days.
 Then I sprinkled a quarter cup of urea on the bales and watered it in for 10 days.
 This is all the fertilizer I used until after the bales were planted.
 The result of this conditioning was the bales were quite hot on the inside.
 It took about three days for them to cool off enough so the plants would not be injured.

-Here is the detailed explanation on strawbale gardening conditioning:
+Here is a detailed explanation of strawbale gardening conditioning:

 Don’t miss watching this informative video: